-The Civil Code introduced as of 1 January 2014 the concept of trust fund (in Czech, svěřenský fond) into Czech law drawing upon patterns from the Civil Code of Quebec of 1991.
+The Civil Code introduced as of 1 January 2014 the concept of trust fund (in Czech, svěřenský fond) into Czech law.
 However, the concept of trust fund introduced under the Czech Civil Code is markedly different from the common law concept of trust.
 Therefore, the English law concept of trust as contemplated under the Trust Deed does not exist under Czech law and remains relatively untested in the Czech Republic.
 The Czech Republic is not a signatory to the Hague Convention on the Law Applicable to Trusts and on their Recognition (the Convention) which provides for the recognition of trusts and claims by trustees.
-Although Section 73(4) of the Czech Private International Law Act contains a rule pursuant to which a trust established abroad could be recognised under Czech law.
+Although Section 73(4) of the Czech Private International Law Act contains a rule pursuant to which a trust established abroad could be recognised under Czech law, it requires that such a trust must have the same basic features of a trust fund established under Czech law.
 In light of several fundamental differences between the concept of trust fund in Czech law and the common law concept of trust, the English law concept of trust as contemplated under the Trust Deed would very likely not fall within the scope of Section 73(4) of the Czech Private International Law Act and could therefore not be recognised solely on the basis of the said section of the Czech Private International Law Act.
 Hence, there is still some risk that Czech authorities would not (based on Czech procedural rules) recognise the Trustee and the trust as contemplated under the Trust Deed and that a Czech court would not recognise enforcement proceedings undertaken by the Trustee on behalf of the Covered Bondholders.